robi-mengs/robi-mengs/README.md

-# 🚀 From Electrical Engineering to Software — A Self-Made Developer
+# 🚀 From Electrical Engineering to Self-Made Python Programmer on the Path to Data Science

-Hi, I’m **Robel** — an **Electrical and Electronics Engineering** graduate from the **Eritrean Institute of Technology**, now a dedicated **software developer** with a strong foundation in problem-solving and real-world application of code.
+Hi, I’m **Robel** — an **Electrical and Electronics Engineering** graduate from the **Eritrean Institute of Technology**, now a self-made **Python programmer** pursuing a career in **data science** and software development.

 For my senior project, I designed and built a **computer-controlled underwater vehicle**, using **Python** to handle sensor integration, motor control, and data logging.
-That hands-on experience opened my eyes to the power of programming — and I’ve been hooked ever since.
+That hands-on experience sparked a passion for programming — and I've been immersed in it ever since.

 ---

 ### 💡 Driven by Curiosity, Built Through Discipline

-Teaching myself advanced programming concepts after graduation, I leveraged books, offline tools, and continuous practice to deepen my skills.
+After graduation, I continued to deepen my skills independently — using books, offline tools, and consistent hands-on practice.

 **What I bring:**
-- 🔹 Strong engineering fundamentals blended with coding expertise
+- 🔹 Strong engineering mindset blended with real coding experience
-- 🔹 Proven ability to learn independently and apply knowledge practically
+- 🔹 Proven self-learning ability and perseverance
-- 🔹 A mindset focused on building and delivering real solutions
+- 🔹 Passion for solving problems with data and software

 ---